kfarleigh/PopGenHelpR/README.md

 We plan to continue developing the package to include more functions, feel free to reach out to Keaka Farleigh if you have any suggestions or would like to collaborate.

 ### Do you use *PopGenHelpR* in your research or class and want to be kept up to date?
-Please email Keaka Farleigh (farleik@miamioh.edu) to be informed about any updates or pending changes to *PopGenHelpR*.
+Please email Keaka Farleigh (keakafarleigh@gmail.com) to be informed about any updates or pending changes to *PopGenHelpR*.

 ## Installation